jenweber/empress-blog-jenweber/content/accessibility-knowledge-self-assessment.md

   - new
 ---

-Many web developers don't realize that they have a significant knowledge gap when it comes to accessibility.
+Some web developers with a significant accessibility knowledge gap may not even realize it.
 This quick self-assessment includes topics that I consider to be basic accessibility knowledge - things that every front end developer should know and learn.

 ## Goals

 The goal of this assessment is to help turn unknown-unknowns into _known_-unknowns.
 Whenever you identify that you have a learning gap, then you can do something about it!
 This is progress.

-If you miss any of these questions, it's a sign that you could be missing a big part of what it takes to build apps that anyone can use, and should set aside some time to learn ASAP.

 ## The questions